seocylucky/seocylucky/README.md

   ## 💁🏻‍♀️ Who am I

   - Global Media of Soongsil Univ.🎓
-  - Front-end Dev team Member of LIKELION SSU 10th🦁
+  - Front-end Dev team Member of <a href="https://github.com/likelion-ssu">LIKELION SSU 10th</a>🦁
-  - Leader of LIKELION SSU 11th🦁
+  - Leader of <a href="https://github.com/likelion-ssu">LIKELION SSU 11th</a>🦁
-  - Front-end Dev team Member of YOURSSU💙
+  - Front-end Dev team Member of <a href="https://github.com/yourssu">YOURSSU</a>💙
-  - Front-end Dev of Welcome to GingerHotel🎄
+  - Front-end Dev of <a href="https://github.com/Advent-calendar-by-likeLion">Welcome to GingerHotel</a>🎄

   ### SKILLS🛠
   #### Learning Languages